zer0cache/matic-docs/docs/develop/wallets/walletconnect.md

 })
 ```

-`signTransaction()` function prompts the user for their signature and `sendSignedTransaction()` sends the signed transaction over (returns a transaction receipt on success).
+`signTransaction()` function prompts the user for their signature and `sendSignedTransaction()` sends the signed transaction (returns a transaction receipt on success).

-> NOTE: all this while, the private key is in user’s wallet and the app does not access it any way. :)